TosbackCgusBridge-Bot/CGUs-versions/Mediaplex/Privacy Policy.md

 Send me emails containing marketing messages from Conversant and our affiliates.

-PROFIT FROM
-THE MOST
-POWERFUL TOOLS
-IN MEDIA AND
+GIVE EACH CONSUMER
+THEIR OWN REASON
-MARKETING TECH What We Do Watch Video
+TO LOVE YOUR BRAND What We Do Watch Video

 *   160+ MILLION Real People You Can
     Message Right Now